 In response to the global shortage of much-needed hand, London-based skincare brand Pai have rallied together to create their very own in just two short weeks.

 For context, it normally takes the brand around 18 months to produce a product from start to finish.

 The initial batch was donated to local schools, nurseries and charities before it went on sale to the public.

 To help combat the rising demand for hygiene products, Avon have started manufacturing a new moisturising hand gel.

 The plan is to create 600,000 units, with a proportion given to NHS staff and domestic abuse charities before making them available to the general public.

-From sales of the hand gel, Avon will also be donating £150k to nationwide domestic abuse charity Refuge, helping them to keep their front line services open during these unprecedented times.
+From sales of the hand gel, Avon will also be donating £150k to nationwide domestic abuse charity Refuge.
+This is part of a $1 million commitment to domestic abuse charities and services worldwide, helping them to keep their front line services open during these unprecedented times.

 With the nation’s poorest and most vulnerable communities struggling to get hold of basic essentials, charities like The Hygiene Bank are more important than ever.